-Perhaps for this reason the idea that two distinct types of zero modes, trivial and non-trival, can exist in real samples has taken hold in recent literature.
-Instead of classifying states into trivial and non-trivial {we will characterise them in terms of their resilience against perturbations}~\cite{Cheng:PRB12a, Aseev:A18, Knapp:PRB18}.
-The associated susceptibility is expressed as different spatial overlap integrals $\Omega$ of the Majorana Nambu-spinorial wavefunctions, depending on the type of perturbation~\cite{Penaranda:18}.
-Despite all of these integrals expressing non-locality, the way the internal spin degrees of freedom combine in the overlap integral is different.
-This leads to several {measures} of non-locality $0\leq 1-\Omega\leq 1$ that go beyond purely spatial separation, and are directly connected to protection {against} perturbations.
+{Motivated by this, we here characterise MZMs purely in terms of their wave-function overlaps instead of classifying states into trivial and non-trivial based on bulk topological invariants.
+Specifically, we will focus on different measures of Majorana wave-function nonlocality, which quantify the susceptibility to arbitrary local perturbations that preserve fermion parity.
+Formally, the associated susceptibilities will be} expressed as different spatial overlap integrals $\Omega$ of the Majorana Nambu-spinorial wavefunctions, depending on the type of perturbation.
+Despite all of these integrals expressing nonlocality, the way the internal spin degrees of freedom combine in the overlap integral is different.
+This leads to several definitions of {the degree of} nonlocality $0\leq 1-\Omega\leq 1$ that go beyond purely spatial separation, and that are directly connected to protection of MZMs {against different, parity-preserving, local} perturbations~\cite{Kitaev:PU01,Cheng:PRB12a}.
+The quantity $1-\Omega$ thus takes the meaning of a figure-of-merit of a pair of zero modes, irrespective of their topological {origin}, which is applicable in {isolated systems of arbitrary length, where the distinction between pseudo-MZMs and `proper' topological MZMs is ill-defined}.

-This quantity $1-\Omega$ provides an extension of the concept of \emph{topological} non-triviality, but in contrast to the latter it is no longer an all-or-nothing proposition, but a matter of degree.
-It has also the distinct advantage of being generally applicable to zero modes in arbitrary isolated systems, {not only semi-infinite ones}.
-From this point of view, $1-\Omega$ {is proposed here as} the essential figure of merit of a given MZM, ultimately associated to its resilience against decoherence \cite{Cheng:PRB12a,Penaranda:18}.
-Beyond this, the distinction between `proper' MZMs and pseudo-MZMs ceases to make sense.

 As an aside, we note that an alternative theoretical framework has been recently proposed that allows to recover a well-defined and unambiguous trivial/non-trivial classification within this continuum of MZMs of isolated systems.
-It defines the topological nature of these zero modes in more general terms by considering the exceptional-point topology of the non-hermitian Hamiltonians that describe the system when it is coupled to a reservoir~\cite{Avila:A18,Pikulin:JL12,Pikulin:PRB13}.
+It defines the topological nature of these zero modes in more general terms by considering the exceptional-point topology of the non-hermitian Hamiltonian that describes the system when it is coupled to a reservoir~\cite{Avila:A18,Pikulin:JL12,Pikulin:PRB13}.
 In essence, the coupling to the reservoir makes the system infinite, so that it is once more amenable to a rigorous topological classification.
-This approach is related to band topology, but is more general, and in it the degree of non-locality of the isolated states studied here plays a crucial role.
+This approach is related to band topology, but is more general, and in it the degree of nonlocality of the isolated states studied here plays a crucial role.